EOR

 The risks are real: as evident in the 2015 FedEx case, where the company paid a $228 million settlement for misclassifying drivers as independent contractors in California.

 EORs help mitigate these risks by ensuring that workers are classified correctly according to local employment laws and regulations.
+If you engage freelancers or gig workers, understanding the role of an employer of record for independent contractors can further reduce misclassification exposure.

 4. Provides access to global talent and low-cost markets